 Object Description Port: Use the scroll bar and click on the port number to choose the port to be configured.
 State: Current port state.
 The port can be set to disable or enable mode.
 If the port state is set as 'Disable', it will not receive or transmit any packet.
+The item is only for Gigabit ports of the Managed Switch.
 Negotiation: Auto and Force .
 Being set as Auto, the speed and duplex mode are negotiated automatically.
 When you set it as Force, you have to set the speed and duplex mode manually.
-Speed: It is available for selecting when the Negotiation column is set as Force.
-When the Negotiation column is set as Auto, this column is read-only.
+The item is only for Gigabit ports of the Managed Switch.
+Speed: It is available for selecting when the Negotiation column is set as For the Negotiation column is set as Auto, this column is read-only.
+The item is only for Gigabit ports of the Managed Switch.
 Duplex: It is available for selecting when the Negotiation column is set as Force.
 When the Negotiation column is set as Auto, this column is read-only.
 Flow Control: Whether or not the receiving node sends feedback to the sending node is determined by this item.
 When enabled, once the device exceeds the input data rate of another device, the receiving device will send a PAUSE frame which halts the transmission of the sender for a specified period of time.
 When disabled, the receiving device will drop the packet if too much to process.
-Port-1 ~ Port-24, supports by-port ingress and egress rate control.
+The item is only for Gigabit ports of the Managed Switch.
+Supports by-port ingress and egress rate control.
 For example, assume port 1 is 10Mbps, users can set its effective egress rate at 1Mbps and ingress rate at 500Kbps.
-Device will perform flow control or backpressure to confine the ingress rate to meet the specified rate. ■ Ingress: Type the port effective ingress rate.
-Rate Control: The valid range is 0 ~ 8000.
+Device will perform flow control or backpressure to confine the ingress rate to meet the specified rate.
+Data Cantral ■ Ingress: Type the port effective ingress rate.
+Rate Control: (Unit: 128KBbps) The valid range is 0 ~ 8000.
 The unit is 128K.
-(Unit: 128KBbps) 0: disable rate control.
+(Giiii: 120KBBPO) 0: disable rate control.
 1 ~ 8000: valid rate value ■ Egress: Type the port effective egress rate.
 The valid range is 0 ~ 8000.
 The unit is 128K.
 0: disable rate control.
 1 ~8000: valid rate value.
-A port in security mode will be " locked " without permission of address learning.
+Security: A port in security mode will be "locked" without permission of address learning.
 Only the incoming packets with SMAC already existing in the address table can be forwarded normally.
-Security: User can disable the port from learning any new MAC addresses, then use the static MAC addresses screen to define a list of MAC addresses that can use the secure port.
+User can disable the port from learning any new MAC addresses, then use the static MAC addresses screen to define a list of MAC addresses that can use the secure port.
 Enter the settings, then click Apply button to change on this page.
 User can disable/Enable port broadcast storm filtering option by port.
-BSF: The filter mode and filter packets type can be select in the Managed Switch Setting > Misc Config page.
-Lumba Farance User can disable/Enable port jumbo frame option by port.
+BSF: The filter mode and filter packets type can be select in Switch Setting > Misc Config page. lumbo Frama: User can disable/Enable port jumbo frame option by port.
 When port jumbo Jumbo Frame: frame is enable, the port forward jumbo frame packet.

-The three models support up to 9Kbytes jumbo frame forwarding.
+The Managed Switch support up to 9Kbytes jumbo frame forwarding.